khdcrawford/RSView/README.md

 * install `RSView` by running `python setup.py install` within the cloned `viralseq_mapping` directory

+* create a plot.ly account [here](https://plot.ly/).
+Follow [these](https://plot.ly/python/getting-started/#initialization-for-online-plotting) the instructions for adding your plot.ly API key to your ~/.plotly/.credentials file

 Modules can then be run based on user needs.

 To replicate our analyses: